Are you asking yourself … Can your Seagate Expansion be used with a Mac?

 But because of backwards compatibility.
 Your Seagate Expansion will receive your files at USB 2.0 speeds.

-Your Seagate Expansion on Your Post Late 2016 Mac
+Your Seagate Expansion On Your Late 2016 Mac Or Newer

 For those of you with newer MacBooks.
 Those with Thunderbolt, USB C or USB 3.1 ports you’ll need an adaptor cable.